auremoser/mozsci/log/worklog.md

 * productive meeting with zannah about [study group onboarding](https://public.etherpad-mozilla.org/p/studygroup-onboarding)
 * joint onboarding meeting with Lainie and Vanessa profisciencies, expertise + interest
 * wrote to all study group leads for "Fall Study Group checkin" and call reminder
+* fellows
+  * created group contact list
+  * invited fellows to gitter chat
+  * wrote back to d about logistics
+  * added to contacts spreadsheet

 * post anna's blog
 * get back to applicants